How to invite someone to share your Microsoft 365 Family subscription benefit

 How to use Microsoft family to share your subscription with family members

-The Microsoft family feature enables you to easily share calendars with family members, limit screen time, enable safer browsing, and share your Microsoft 365 Family subscription with other members of your household.
+The Microsoft family feature enables you to easily share calendars with family members, limit screen time, enable safer browsing, and share your Microsoft 365 Family subscription.

 To add someone to your Microsoft family, go to your Microsoft account, family page, scroll down, and select Add a family member.
 Repeat this for each family member.
 You can have up to twenty people in your family, although you can only share your Microsoft 365 subscription with five of them.